chesslablab/chess-data/README.md

 Here is the list of chess rules to be added:

-- Force the king to be moved when it is in check
 - When castling kings, make sure that the castling rook exists